 Summer Law School Preparation Academy

-The Summer Law School Preparation Academy (SLSPA) offers an enhanced pre-law curriculum, supplemented by guest speakers and practical experiences, to increase the number of students who gain admission to and excel in law school.
-Since the SLSPA’s creation, its students have secured acceptances to and enrolled in a diverse array of law schools throughout the United States.
+The Summer Law School Preparation Academy ( SLSPA) provides an intentional pre-law curriculum, supplemented by experiential learning and networking experiences to assist you gain admission to and excel in law school.
+SLSPA students have secured acceptances to and enrolled in over 160 law schools throughout the country.

 What Makes the Summer Law School Preparation Academy a Premier Pre-law Program?